florian-beetz/bachelor-thesis/thesis.md

 in general:
 Gradle has no central place to manage dependencies of multiple modules across a build.
-In contrast Maven, has the concept of a *Bill of Materials* (+BOM), that lists all dependencies and their versions in the root project.
+In contrast to that, Maven has the concept of a *Bill of Materials* (+BOM), that lists all dependencies and their versions in the root project.
 Gradle manages dependencies separately in each build script for every module.
 This requires to keep track of modules that are shared between different modules and causes additional effort to keep the versions of those dependencies